felipebridge/felipebridge/README.md

   About me
 </h3>

-AI Engineering student at **Universidad de Palermo**, focused on designing and building **data systems and AI-driven solutions**.
+AI Engineering student at **Universidad de Palermo**, focused on building **end-to-end AI and data systems** that turn raw data into scalable, optimized solutions.

-My work sits at the intersection of **data engineering, analytics, and machine learning**, exploring how to turn raw data into scalable systems that generate insight and support decision-making.
+My work combines **AI engineering, data pipelines, and machine learning** to create systems that automate processes and support data-driven decision-making.

-Here I share projects centered on **data architecture, analytical pipelines, and the development of end-to-end AI systems**.
+Welcome to my workspace.

 ##
 <br>